hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Thank you hiiamboris

 [14:30:37](#e9xC-jCCzQriqOm5oCx1vpUUE54fx0ObzcRW2cwDCtQ) <hiiamboris (NOT THIS ONE)>:
 In the topic of https://gitter.im/red/red/welcome room you'll find learning resources we're usually advising.
-There's a huge lot of work ahead in Red, so I'm sure everyone willing to help will find a way that he likes best Ì†ΩÌ∏â
+There's a huge lot of work ahead in Red, so I'm sure everyone willing to help will find a way that he likes best üòâ

 [14:42:01](#CkhV32tJm9msjOWfml-xul2HiVZ7jhXAW_iJMRwxEdQ) <hardkorebob (hardkorebob)>:
 I was about to ask. :)